Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Experimental Results

 \subsubsection{Voltage Oscillation Events}

 Fig. \ref{fig:vfreq} shows an example for an event in Cluster \#9, which is a high frequency low magnitude event in $\abs{V}$.
 Since there is no major change in current, this event can be due to two possible phenomena: 1) voltage oscillation from the upstream system; 2) temporary malfunction in micro-PMU data reporting.
 The later can be considered as a possibility if it persists and if other micro-PMUs do not report a similar behavior.
 In that case, this can be used as an indicator to request micro-PMU diagnostics.
+Importantly, this cluster is a new cluster that is added by the active clustering method; which resulted from the significant difference between the samples in this cluster and the samples that were used during the offline training process.